+Topic sentence - several other fields?
+One other field is similar… and here I contrast the differences and similarities?
 In broad terms, restoration ecology can be viewed as “the science of habitat and biodiversity recovery” (Young 2000).
 Restoration ecology can be applied along a continuum to re-construct devastated sites and to manage relatively unmodified sites (Hobbs and Norton 1996).
-Thus, like ecological engineering, the design of an ecosystem is at the heart of restoration.
+Thus, like ecological engineering, the design of an ecosystem is at the heart of restoration hmmm.
 Concepts of ecological engineering and restoration are interrelated though restoration lacks two key foundations of ecological engineering which are: 1) emphasis on self-design ability of the ecosystem, and 2) constructing approaches on a theoretical base and not just an empirical (Mitsch and Jørgensen 2004).
-Environmental engineering on the other hand is a field that involves the integration of scientific principles for environmental pollution control and management (Weiner and Matthews 2003) using tools such as scrubbers, flocculation tanks, and sedimentation basins.
+Conversely, environmental engineering is a field that involves the integration of scientific principles for environmental pollution control and management (Weiner and Matthews 2003) using tools such as scrubbers, flocculation tanks, and sedimentation basins.
 The greatest difference between ecological and environmental engineering is that the former takes advantage of the self-design capacities of ecosystems, whereas the latter heavily incorporates the use of devices and technologies to contain pollutants.
+In summary, … wrap up again with implications - we need both, they do different things, but they complement our capacity to deal with global change?
+Etc… again I could almost imagine a nice table here listing them, what they do, how they differ etc… and then what benefits they provide.
+Structure up the writing to be more clear though and perhaps no table needed.
+Your call.
+Do end with with big picture again.

 Basic principles of ecological engineering